 Stepping Stones Network addresses the issue of commercial sexual exploitation and trafficking.
 We envision engaged and compassionate communities where sexual exploitation is not tolerated, human rights and dignity are valued, and the lives of both victims and perpetrators are being restored.
 We also offer residential, restorative care in our lovely home designed for mothers who have been trafficked and for their young children.

-The duration of this presentation is 60 minutes, however the presentation may be flexible in time such as a 15, 30 or 45 minute presentation.
+The usual presentation is 60 minutes, but can be customized to a 15, 30 or 45 minute presentation.
 Another 30 minutes may be added for discussion on the current activities of Stepping Stones Network and how others may join the efforts.

 Addresses how we are designed as human beings and what it looks like to care for and respect ourselves and others.
 Addresses a ariety of whole life health concerns, including helpful and harmful uses of sex.
 Duration of this workshop is 2 hours.

 Speakers: Suzanne Baker Brown

 Assisting Trafficking Survivors in a Medical Context:

 P.O Box 208